Listings magazine

-With the expansion of broadcast media many others have followed, expanding the format to include columns about media production and personalities, such as TV Hebdo (Québec) in Canada, TV Guide in the US and hundreds of others worldwide.
+With the expansion of broadcast media many other listings followed, expanding the format to include columns about media production and personalities, such as TV Hebdo (Québec) in Canada, TV Guide in the US and hundreds of others worldwide.
 Broadcast guides are normally published either with a Saturday or Sunday newspaper or are published weekly or fortnightly.
 It has become a highly competitive area of publishing.

 Other listings magazines have started from a primary base in cultural events, such as Time Out magazine in the UK.
 Most major cities worldwide have one or many more such publications.